In the first chapter of the novel, Grossman muses:

 That’s the whole sentence, given its own line, and only tangentially linked to the text around it.
 The book is sombre in tone and possesses great directness; Grossman didn’t dance around what he wanted to say.
 What more could he say?
 Can anyone say?

-One of the books most memorable passages finds Grossman painting a picture of a soldier in Ukraine, crawling from hut to hut, emaciated—dying.
-The sense of overwhelming brutality of Soviet life and the suffering of WWII is conveyed in this book is like no other I’ve read.
+In one of the books most memorable passages, Grossman paints a detailed picture of one soldier in Ukraine, crawling from hut to hut, emaciated—dying.
+The sense of overwhelming brutality of Soviet life and the suffering of WWII is laid bare here, conveyed in this book like no other I’ve read.
 You can viscerally feel Grossman attempting to get to grips with it himself as you turn the pages.

 Just because the writing is often stark doesn’t mean it’s not vivid, though.
 Plainness can often be very vivid, and Grossman was skilled at writing effortlessly universal descriptions.
 In one scene Zhenya Shaposhnikova queues to hand over a parcel of food for ex-husband Krymov, who’s being interrogated in the Lubyanka KGB headquarters.
 She suddenly, beautifully, notes how a person’s back can reveal everything: